Looking for ways to reduce the cost of your weekly shop? Well, Amazon has entered the grocery market, but is Amazon Pantry worth it?

 How to beat the price rises

 There are various ways to save money.
 Consider changing from big brand names to supermarket’s own.
 Often the quality will be similar, but not always.
 Or you could start shopping at a cheaper supermarket.
 Aldi and Lidl have caused a stir over the last few years by beating the established UK supermarkets for prices.
-You could also visit My Supermarket.
-Here you can enter your shopping items and then find out which supermarket offers the best value.

 Or alternatively, you could try out Amazon Pantry.